yokwejuste/DjangoCrafts/django_sso/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Legal Code - see the [LICENSE](../LICENSE) file for details.

 ## Acknowledgments